Chapter 7. Scaling hyperconverged nodes

 - Disable and rebalance the Ceph OSD services on the HCI node.
 This step is necessary because the director does not automatically rebalance the Red Hat Ceph Storage cluster when you remove HCI or Ceph Storage nodes.

 - Migrate the instances from the HCI nodes.
-See Migrating Virtual Machines Between Compute Nodes in the Director Installation and Usage guide.
+See Migrating Virtual Machines Between Compute Nodes in the Instances and Images guide.

-- Disable the Compute services on the nodes to prevent them from being used to spawn new instances.
+- Disable the Compute services on the nodes to prevent new instances from being launched on the nodes.